Plants vs. Zombies (video game): Adventure mode

 There are five stages in the Adventure mode, each comprising ten levels.
 At the end of nearly every level, the player collects a new type of plant to use in subsequent levels.
 On the first level of stage two (level 21), zombies begin to occasionally drop in-game money when killed.
 After level 34, the player can spend the money at an in-game store called Crazy Dave's Twiddydinkies.
 Crazy Dave offers boosts that the player uses to upgrade already-placed plants and gardening tools for the player's Zen Garden, which is unlocked after level 54 and allows the player to water and maintain a group of plants, which are obtained as loot from killing zombies or purchasing them through his store; in return, the plants generate money for the player.
 Every stage's fifth level has a mini-game challenge, often utilizing a conveyor belt that gives various plants to the player.
-On every stage's tenth level, the player receives plants from a conveyor belt.
-Stages one, three, and the first nine levels of stage five occur in daylight, while stages two, four, and the battle with Dr. Edgar George Zomboss take place at night.
+On every stage's tenth level, the player also receives plants from a conveyor belt.
+Stages one, three, and the first nine levels of stage five occur in daylight, while stages two, four, and the final level of stage five occur at night.

-During the nighttime stages, the player uses the lower-cost fungi plants due to the lack of natural sun generation at night.
+During the nighttime stages, the player should use the lower-cost fungi plants due to the lack of natural sun generation at night.
 Stages three and four take place in the house's backyard, which has six lanes (unlike the usual five lanes) and features a pool taking up the middle two lanes.
-On the pool, plants must be placed on top of Lily Pads which, unlike most plants, can be placed directly on pool lanes.
+On the pool, all plants except Tangle Kelp and Sea-shroom must be placed on top of Lily Pads which, unlike most plants, can be placed directly on pool lanes.
 Stage four has fog that obscures most of the lawn.
 And stage five takes place on the house's roof.
 This setting has the player use catapult plants, instead of the standard shooting plants, to account for the roof's upward slope.
+Also, all plants must be planted on top of a Flower Pot, which is the only plant able to be directly planted on the roof.

-Adventure mode's last level pits the player against Dr. Zomboss, an evil scientist and the zombies' animator.
+Adventure mode's last level pits the player against Dr. Edgar George Zomboss, an evil scientist and the zombies' animator.
 He destroys the player's plants by having his Zombot crush the plants or throw vans at them.
 He can additionally place fire and ice balls that roll across a lane.
 The player must subdue these balls with Ice-shrooms and Jalapeños respectively.
-After completing the Adventure mode, the player can decide play it again, this time with plants unlocked during the previous play-through, and with three randomly selected plants to begin each level.
+After completing the Adventure mode, the player can choose to play it again, this time with plants unlocked from the previous play-through, along with three randomly selected plants to begin each level.